The future of work and agile hr is a global buzz, and they are here.

-In today’s 21st century volatile, uncertain, complex and ambiguous (VUCA) world, continuous change is the only constant.
+In today’s 21st century volatile, uncertain, complex, and ambiguous (VUCA) world, continuous change is the only constant.

 Business leaders and Human Resources (HR) practitioners need to embrace a mindset shift.

-Leaders and practitioners can make a significant impact in various functions / departments, business units and the overall business by blending lean, agile and design thinking principles / practices.
+Leaders and practitioners can make a significant impact in various functions/departments, business units, and the overall business by blending lean, agile, and design thinking principles/practices.

-In today’s twenty-first century business era, adapt to change and organizational agility are critical for business success and sustainability.
+In today’s twenty-first-century business era, adapt to change and organizational agility are critical for business success and sustainability.

 Some companies have begun to embrace an agile operating model and emulate lean-to-agile practices to manage their projects across different functions and industries.

 To respond to the VUCA world, C-suite and business leaders need to adopt an agile operating model and make an intentional effort to build an agile organization.
-The attributes of agile organization are shown in Exhibit 1.
+The attributes of an agile organization are shown in Exhibit 1.

-The HR processes like recruitment, performance management, and learning and development are being redesigned based on agile mindset and Agile HR principles.
+The HR processes like recruitment, performance management, and learning and development are being redesigned based on an agile mindset and Agile HR principles.

-HR leaders and practitioners are realizing that Agile HR operating model can help them to respond better to a business need by setting priorities and operating as a self-organizing, cross-collaborative team driven by common purpose and concrete goals.
+HR leaders and practitioners are realizing that the Agile HR operating model can help them to respond better to a business need by setting priorities and operating as a self-organizing, cross-collaborative team driven by a common purpose and concrete goals.

 Understanding Agile HR practices and applying the agile way of working helps teams to work better in a more structured & streamlined way, which in turn fosters work optimization and agility within the HR function.